TomDeneire/InformationScience/README.md

 # Information Science (2020-2021)

-This document describes the course "Information Science" for the UAntwerp Master of Linguistics (from 2021-2022 onwards: "Master of Digital Text Analysis").
+This document describes the course "Information Science" for the University of Antwerp [Master of Linguistics](https://www.uantwerpen.be/en/study/programmes/all-programmes/digital-text-analysis/) (from 2021-2022 onwards: "Master of Digital Text Analysis").

 ## Course details